cpescato/wikipedia/index.md

 Let's now imagine you are in the middle of your election.
 Votes are being casted, votes are being counted, and you are biting your nails, in the middle of all this.
 So many questions are flying thick and fast through your head. *Should I be worried that the first votes are mainly negative ?
 Can tendencies be reversed ?
 Can people be influenced by other people's votes ?* At first sight, this last one obvioulsy applies mainly to the public elections like Wikipedia, but is worth mentioning for all elections : when an important election is coming up, people talk about it and can influence each other, whether it is within a family, a friend group or even through the media !
 In this next part, we have analysed the evolution of the votes throughout an election for you, with the hope that it would ease your mind and answer your questions.
 Yes, if it was not obvious yet, we hate a tormented mind.

 Below is a plot representing the average vote with respect to time for all elections, both successful and failed.
 Remember, -1 is a vote against, +1 a positive vote, and a neutral vote takes the value of 0.
-XXwould add: In case you are not sure what this average vote tells you, an average vote over 0 means that, so far, overall more positive than negative votes have been casted and the exact opposite is true for an average vote under 0.XX
+In case you are not sure what this average vote tells you, an average vote over 0 means that, so far, overall more positive than negative votes have been casted and the exact opposite is true for an average vote under 0.

-*include plot_time1 %}
+{% include time1.html %}

+{% include time2.html %}

-As we can see, a few elections have lasted a very long time compared to the rest, XXwould add: as already discovered beforehandXX, making it hard to observe any clear pattern at first.
+As we can see, a few elections have lasted a very long time compared to the rest, as already discovered beforehand, making it hard to observe any clear pattern at first.
 However, we can see that the longest elections had a positive outcome, which is consistent with our previous analysis in the DURATION part.
 - Only few elections were strongly positive or negative, and those that were lasted only a very short amount of time.
 This tells us that if an election takes a strong tendency from the very beginning, bureaucrats are more likely to consider it a foregone conclusion and close it.
 It might seem understandable, but that yields an open door for you if you have a larger social network !
 Call your friends, your family, your colleagues, tell them to vote for you really quick, and you could have it in the bag.
-Sure, we would love to see you elected, but this XXwould change to:seems too good to be true which made us ask ourselvesXX is where we ask : Wikipedia, do you have any mechanisms in place to prevent such a thing ?
+Seems too good to be true right ?
+So it made us ask ourselves : Wikipedia, do you have any mechanisms in place to prevent such a thing ?

 - Also, elections with a very strongly positive vote do exist, but no failed elections has an averga vote lower than -0.09.
 This is a good sign, meaning that overall people are more likely to vote in favour than against someone.